rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 - a cover letter, and
 - a portfolio or a few work samples

-to rucsuoft@gmail.com by October 16th.
+to rucsuoft@gmail.com by November 16th.

-## Coordinator
+## Social Media Coordinator

 ##### Requirements